cloudfoundry/diego-release/examples/minimal-aws/README.md

   - Name tag: diego
   - VPC: bosh
   - Availability Zone: Pick the same Availability Zone as the bosh Subnet
-    - Replace REPLACE_WITH_AZ in the example manifest with the Availability Zone you chose
+    - Replace REPLACE_WITH_DIEGO_SUBNET_AZ in the example manifest with the Availability Zone you chose
   - CIDR block: 10.0.18.0/24
   - Click "Yes, Create"
-- Replace REPLACE_WITH_PRIVATE_SUBNET_ID in the example manifest with the Subnet ID for the diego Subnet
+- Replace REPLACE_WITH_DIEGO_SUBNET_ID in the example manifest with the Subnet ID for the diego Subnet
 - Select the `diego` Subnet from the Subnet list
 - Click the name of the "Route table:" to view the route tables
 - Select the route table from the list